Interior Architecture, part-time

 - Designing virtual worlds by using CAD, web design and multimedia design

 - Abitur exam / vocational baccalaureate diploma or another equivalent qualification

-- Eight-week basic internship: Due to the COVID-19 crisis, the basic internship does not have to be done before the start of the program for admission to the winter semester, but can be made up by the end of the 2nd semester at the latest.
+- Eight-week basic internship: Due to the COVID-19 crisis, the basic internship does not have to be completed before the start of the program for admission to the winter semester, but can be made up by the end of the 2nd semester at the latest.
 However, it is recommended that the internship be completed before the start of the program if possible.